SamFu1113/Process-synchronization-using-semaphores/ReadMe.md

 ```
 &nbsp;&nbsp;&nbsp;&nbsp;*Prog2* should wake up *prog1* and then both run to the end concurrently.
 &nbsp;&nbsp;&nbsp;&nbsp;After *prog1* and *Prog2* finished, remember that semaphore still exist.
 I can use *ipcs* command to list the IPC resources I own.
-If you want to delete the semaphore manually, you can use *icprm sem semid*, where semid is the semaphore id listed by ipcs.
+If I want to delete the semaphore manually, you can use *icprm sem semid*, where semid is the semaphore id listed by ipcs.
 &nbsp;&nbsp;&nbsp;&nbsp;You can try a series of runs as follows
 ```sh
 ./prog1 &